 Northern Lights dance over cabins at Snowhotel in Kirkenes, Norway — Photo courtesy of Sze Ming NEOH

-Lazy aurora-chasers can head for bed at a Fairbanks motel offering wake-up calls if the aurora appears.
-More avid visitors can park a car at a Fairbanks ski hill, keeping watch from 9 p.m. to 3 a.m., the best hours to catch the lights.
+Lazy aurora-chasers can stay cosy in bed at Fairbanks motels offering aurora wake-up calls.
+Avid aurora-chasers can park a car at a Fairbanks ski hill, keeping watch from 9 p.m. to 3 a.m., best hours to catch the lights.